 A path to citizenship for the 11 million undocumented immigrants currently living in the United States.

-A path to citizenship for holders of Temporary Protected Service.
+A path to citizenship for holders of Temporary Protected Status.

 Legislation to expand acceptable justifications for seeking asylum to include gang and domestic violence.